Want excellent investment advice? Buy low, sell high.

 This simple strategy enhances investor discipline.

-Investors are making purchases at regular intervals and fixed amounts instead of poorly timed lump sum investments.
+Investors are making purchases at regular intervals and in fixed amounts, rather than making poorly timed lump-sum investments.
 Investors aren’t timing the market, a challenge for most sophisticated investors.
-They can set up automated contributions based on preferred parameters like they do for their retirement accounts.
+They can set up automated contributions based on preferred parameters, like they do for their retirement accounts.

 Warren Buffett is a fan of the low-cost-average approach.
-Whether he is buying shares for his portfolio or recommending that investors buy low-cost index funds of the S&P 500, he often says investors should not make their purchases all at once.
+Whether he is buying shares for his portfolio or recommending that investors buy low-cost index funds of the S&P 500, he often advises that investors should not make all their purchases at once.

 Help You Lower Your Cost Basis